Begin your meditation practice

 Focus on Your Breath

 Close your eyes and bring your attention to your breath.
 Notice the sensation of air entering your nose, or the rise and fall of your chest.
-You don't need to change your breathing—just observe it.
+You do not need to change your breathing — just observe it.

 4